seal-dota/rules/README.md

-# SEAL Dota Season 1 Rules
+# SEAL Dota Season 2 Rules

 ## *How it works*

 ### 1. How Teams Form

 * Prior to the season, individuals sign up as a captain, player, free agent, or standin - this is not a league for pre-made teams.
-* All signups must be vouched by an admin for conduct and activity.
+* All signups must be vouched by an admin or veteran player for conduct and activity.
 * Captains select 5 other players for their team in a player draft on the first Sunday of the season:
 		1. Captains are seeded into a preliminary draft order roughly based on MMR (Lowest to highest).
 		2. After each round, the draft order is revised - the average MMR of the team drafted up to that point is used (lowest to highest).